cgarciae/pypeln/README.md

 data = list(stage) # [5, 2, 3, 4] (possible real output)
 ```
 ### Tasks
-You create a stage based on [asyncio.Task](https://docs.python.org/3.4/library/asyncio-task.html#asyncio.Task)s by using the `io` module:
+You can create a stage based on [asyncio.Task](https://docs.python.org/3.4/library/asyncio-task.html#asyncio.Task)s by using the `io` module:
 ```python
 from pypeln import io
 import asyncio